JeffersonLab/ejfat/simpleAPI/README.md

     export EJFAT_URI=$(lbreserve -name myLB -host 129.57.177.135)
     env | grep EJFAT

+ An easier way to capture the URI is to store it in a file.
+By default it gets stored in /tmp/ejfat_uri, but it can be specified on the command line:

+     lbreserve -host 129.57.177.135 -file <myfile>

  Note: the amount of time an LB is reserved can be set on the command line.
  Currently, even though the reservation is for 10 minutes, it will actually